Chris Apps wants to train the next reed maker

 Important considerations

-3. This is not something you should consider doing in your retirement.
+2. This is not something you should consider doing in your retirement.

+Still interested?
 Please tell me about yourself

-If you are someone who loves pipes, being alone, working with your hands, are quite pedantic, and interested in owning your own business please let me know.
+If you are someone who truly loves bagpipes, being alone, working with your hands, are quite pedantic, and interested in owning your own business please let me know.
 I’ve created a little questionnaire for those who are interested.
 It is designed to give both you and I some guide on how you would fit the role of reed maker.
 I look forward to hearing from you.

 The Questionnaire